General Terms and Conditions

 8.0 Communication

-8.1 CT actively encourages a paperless environment and as a matter of course, communicates electronically at all times possible.
+8.1 CT actively encourages a paperless environment and as a matter of course, communicates electronically.
+Unless you notify us to the contrary all communication will be via email.

-8.3 You agree to indemnify CT from any claim that may arise directly or indirectly from any unauthorised copying, recording, reading or interference with information or documents so transmitted, including any delay or delivery failure or any damage caused to your system by any files that have been transmitted.
+8.2 You agree to indemnify CT from any claim that may arise directly or indirectly from any unauthorised copying, recording, reading or interference with information or documents so transmitted, including any delay or delivery failure or any damage caused to your system by any files that have been transmitted.

 10.0 Fees, expenses and payment terms

-10.1 Unless expressly provided in the Engagement Letter or some other form of communication from CT, payment in full of all costs will be due 20 days following the date on which an invoice has been issued.
+10.1 Unless expressly provided in the Engagement Letter or any other form of communication from CT, payment in full of all costs will be due 20 days following the date on which an invoice has been issued.

-10.6 If default in payment occurs CT may charge penalty interest calculated at the rate of 1.25% per month or part thereof compounding) on any unpaid amount from the due date to the date on which payment in full is received.
+10.6 If default in payment occurs CT may charge penalty interest calculated at the rate of 1.25% per month or part thereof compounding on any unpaid amount from the due date to the date on which payment in full is received.

 10.7 If a credit or debt collection agency is required to obtain payment, any costs charged by such agency in the course of collection of outstanding monies owed to CT, including but not limited to commissions, will be added to the debt owed.

-10.8 Should all alternative options available to CT for recovery of unpaid fees, costs and expenses have been exhausted and the default be unremedied then a lien will exist for the benefit of CT in relation to any documents, intellectual property and information compiled by CT as a result of the Services and Engagement.
+10.8 Should all alternative options available to CT for recovery of unpaid fees, costs and expenses have been exhausted and the default be unremedied then a lien will exist for the benefit of CT in relation to any documents, intellectual property and information compiled by CT as a result of the Engagement.
 Such lien may be waived by CT at its sole discretion but will otherwise remain in effect until such time as either payment in full is received by CT or a satisfactory repayment arrangement is approved by CT.

 11.0 Termination of Engagement